drsydd/SS14-Medical-Suggestions/README.md

 	Immunosuppressives : organ failure.
 Player should spawn and know this otherwise it will be roundbreaking for them.
 Remove this?
 	Painkillers : pain
 	Sleeping pills : nothing gameplaywise as we don't sleep during shifts.
 Could be used by antags.
+3) "Take meds regularly" should be set to a an amount but I don't know yet.
+30 min ingame?
+How to keep track of time ingame?

-3) Meds should be pills of various colors.
-Some should be IV such as thrombolytics in case of a stroke.
+4) Meds should be pills of various colors.
+Some should be IV for the most severe cases and need to be done administered by someone else in medbay.
+See below for new IV drugs.

-4) Instead of family medical history (useless gameplay wise), maybe change to personal medical history (keep family for RP?).
-The history X prescription combination will define the consequences if the treatment is not taken.
+5) Instead of family medical history (useless gameplay wise, but good for RP?), maybe change to personal medical history.
+The history and prescription combination will define the consequences if the treatment is not taken.
 For example, beta-blockers have 3 usual indications:
-* If patient has migraines, not taken betablockers will lead to headaches.
+* If patient has migraines history, not taken betablockers will lead to headaches.
 Solved by taking pills.
-* If patient has chronic heart failure, not taking them will lead to acute heart failure.
+* If patient has chronic heart failure history, not taking them will lead to acute heart failure.
 Use IV drug (Furosemide) to cure.
-* If patient has essential tremor (New), not taking them leads to hands shaking and dropping items on the floor regularly.
+* If patient has essential tremor history (New), not taking them leads to hands shaking and dropping items on the floor regularly.
 Solved by taking pills.

-5) Some players should spawn without their meds (Patient often cannot get an appointment fast enough to renew them, or forget them when travelling).
+6) Some players should spawn without their meds (Patient often cannot get an appointment fast enough to renew them, or forget them when travelling).
 This would lead to more early round gameplay for doctors, with a few patients coming in to renew their prescriptions (RP).

-6) All of the above extends the medical gameplay on what has already been put in the customization screen, but is unique compared to the basic 4 or 5 type of damages already in the game and their treatment when damage already occured.
+7) All of the above extends the medical gameplay on what has already been put in the customization screen, but is unique compared to the basic 4 or 5 type of damages already in the game and their treatment when damage already occured.
 These conditions are another layer that adds on top, before the ingame damage settle in.
 These conditions sometimes add damage if left untreated, or crit patients depending on their severity (a very severe condition would be blood thinners to prevent strokes).

-7) Having these various conditions and prescriptions would lead to interesting RP with CMO doing rounds for interns?
+8) Having these various conditions and prescriptions would lead to interesting RP with CMO doing rounds for interns?

    ## Conditions that have new treatment, how to diagnose, how to cure
 ---------------------------------------